veekshi67/FUTURE_PE_01/task1.md

 ## 🔹 Explanation:
 I used AI (ChatGPT) to generate website homepage content for a premium pet care and spa business.
 The prompt was structured to include all essential sections like headline, services, and call-to-action while maintaining a friendly and emotional tone suitable for pet owners.
+## 🔹 Prompt System:

+This prompt structure can be reused for different local businesses by changing:
+- Business name
+- Location
+- Services

+This makes it a scalable and reusable prompt system for generating website content.